approdriguez/arduino-coil-gun/Theory/Capacitors/README.md

 For example if we have 3 capacitors, the total capacitance will be C = c1 + c2 + c3

 If you connect them in serie, the total capacitance of the circuit will be lower than any single one in the circuit.

+It is important to know that there is NO DIFFERENCE between the amount of energy stored no matter how you connect them.
+But it is important to know that parallel capacitors are SAFER and more reliable than series connections.